Isle of Dogs (film): Plot

-One month later, Atari has had all dogs reintegrated into society and cured of the dog flu, while Kobayashi, Major Domo, and their co-conspirators are sent to jail.
+One month later, Atari has had all dogs reintegrated into society and cured of the dog flu; while Kobayashi, Major Domo, and their co-conspirators are all sent to jail with Major Domo soon to get a death sentence.
 Chief's pack dogs are all back with their owners: Boss returns to being the mascot of the Dragons' baseball team (inferred that the coach owns him), King has returned to being a dog food commercial star and lives with a couple with their 3 children and has a big supply of dog food and puppy snaps, Duke lives with a large family who is seen watching one of King's commercials on TV, and Rex is owned by an elderly female librarian and is shown by her in the library with his own thick mat.
 Atari and Tracy become a couple, while Chief and Nutmeg become their bodyguard dogs.
 Meanwhile, Spots, having survived his injuries, raises his litter with Peppermint under the care of a Shinto priest.